Skip to main content

 I took receipt of money from another IRA and later placed it into this IRA at Allianz Life of NY.
 Where does this amount show on my Form 5498?

-An IRA-to-IRA indirect rollover occurs when money is received by you from one IRA and redeposited into another IRA within 60 days of receipt of the funds.
+An IRA-to-IRA indirect rollover occurs when money is received by you from one IRA and redeposited into another IRA within 60-days of receipt of the funds.
 You should receive a Form 1099-R from the distributing company.
 Allianz Life of NY reports any amount that it receives via this method in Box 2 (Rollover Contributions) on Form 5498.
-If any portion of this distribution is not redeposited within 60 days, this portion will be considered taxable and no longer qualifies as a rollover contribution.
+If any portion of this distribution is not redeposited within 60-days, this portion will be considered taxable and no longer qualifies as a rollover contribution.

 Reminder: If you complete an IRA-to-IRA indirect rollover, you generally cannot, within a 12-month period from the date you received the distribution, make another indirect rollover of a distribution from any of your IRAs to another IRA.